rEd2k/StorageSpacesOptimizer/README.md

 Go ahead and enjoy this app:

-I hope that the app serves you well, and I'm sorry if it doesn't work in Windows 11 for some reason, I would use the manual mode version first to see if it will work for you, then you can turn to the standard version if all goes well.
-If this app works for you and you like it, go ahead, copy it, share it, re-code it, I don't care.
-I know RAID is niche nowadays, but it is still useful for those that have large libraries and spent a lot of time and money over the years putting it together, I hope that this utility can help speed up the process for some, and take out the guess work when making a Storage Space for Windows for everyone.
+I hope that the app serves you well, and I'm sorry if it doesn't work in Windows 11, or there may be any bugs for some reason.
+If this app works for you and you like it, go ahead, copy it, share it, re-code it, I don't care -and by all means, go ahead and fix any bugs if you find any!
+I know RAID is niche nowadays, but it is still useful for those that have large libraries and spent a lot of time and money over the years putting it together, I hope that this utility can help speed up the process for some, and take out the guess work when making a Storage Space or Advanced Virtual Disks for Windows for everyone.
 Thanks for using my app, may it serve you well!

 -rEd2k

-Aug.
-31/2026
+Sept.
+04/2026